jim-schilling/jpy-sync-db-lite/README.md

 **Returns:**
 List of dictionaries containing results for each statement:
-- `statement_index`: Index of the statement in the batch
 - `statement`: The actual SQL statement executed
-- `type`: 'fetch', 'execute', or 'error'
+- `operation`: 'fetch', 'execute', or 'error'
 - `result`: Query results (for SELECT) or True (for other operations)
 - `row_count`: Number of rows affected/returned
 - `error`: Error message (only for failed statements)